 During a preventive leave, the teacher receives full salary for the first 5 days, and then 90% of net salary thereafter until the beginning of the 4th week preceding the week of the birth date, at which point the maternity leave is deemed to begin.
-As of July 1, 2018, teachers receiving CNESST benefits during a preventative leave receive these benefits directly from the CNESST.
+Teachers receiving CNESST benefits during a preventative leave receive these benefits directly from the CNESST.